 Overall, high-value, low-expertise practices are ideal for automation, as they can be completed by simply automating tasks, freeing employees from the monotony of the job while still retaining value; data entry is one such example.
 Low-value, low-expertise practices are also optimal for automation, as they are often time-consuming tasks assigned to people who could be working on more constructive projects.
 A high-value, high-expertise task usually cannot be automated and should therefore be completed manually.
 Finally, if a task is of low value but requires high expertise, removing it from the workflow or finding an alternative may be advisable.

 3. Define Your Process

-Once you have identified the processes that need automation, created a plan, and written out possible tasks within that process, it is time to get everyone involved.
-Bring in any people or resources that will be affected by this automation, and make sure that everyone is on board.
+Once you’ve identified which business practices you’d like to automate, created a plan, and written out the tasks within your process, affected team members will need to be informed.
+Bring in the people or tools that will be impacted by this automation, and make sure that everyone is on board.

 Watch the video below to learn how to get started with Microsoft Power Automate in less than 10 minutes.
-Password: SCC

 Work With a Trusted Partner

 SUCCESS Computer Consulting is here to help you navigate the expanding suite of tools that can help streamline your business practices.
 To learn more about how to start using Microsoft Power Automate, visit our website to view our full list of M365 offerings or to access our free Microsoft 365 Guide.